maplibre/maplibre-gl-js/src/style-spec/feature_filter/README.md

 ## Filter

 Filter expressions are used to target specific data in a layer.
-This library implements the semantics specified by the [Mapbox GL JS spec](https://www.mapbox.com/mapbox-gl-style-spec/#filter).
+This library implements the semantics specified by the [MapLibre GL JS spec](https://maplibre.org/maplibre-gl-js-docs/style-spec/).

 ### API